Update: ‘Specifications,’ ‘Price,’ and ‘Lynk & Co 09 for Europe?’ sections updated and ‘TopElectricSUV says’ section added.

 The Volvo XC90 has an upright stance, is boxy, and looks like a standard three-row family hauler.
-The Lynk & Co 09, with a floating roofline, narrower rear quarter glass, and a raked rear windscreen, looks contemporary and does not strike viewers as a three-row SUV until the doors open.
+The Lynk & Co 09, with a floating roofline, narrower rear quarter glass, and a raked rear windscreen, is contemporary and does not strike viewers as a three-row SUV until the doors open.
 The bug-eyed upper lights and the anvil-shaped radiator grille with unusually tall vertical bars may not be to everyone’s taste.
-The flush door handles are a nice touch, and so are the tail lamps carved into the fenders.
+However, the flush door handles are a nice touch, and so are the tail lamps carved into the fenders.
 Designers have succeeded in making an SUV that’s youthful and sporty, with a European design.

-The interior of the Lynk & Co 09 is yet to be revealed officially.
-However, spy pictures show a minimalist theme with features like a low-profile dashboard, compact steering wheel, large touchscreen infotainment system, and a fully digital instrument cluster.
-That is the basic design recipe for any car in 2021, so nothing exceptional to report here.
+The interior of the 09 has a minimalist theme with features like a low-profile dashboard, compact steering wheel, large touchscreen infotainment system, slim air vents, and a fully digital instrument cluster.
+That is the basic design recipe for any modern car, so nothing exceptional to report here.
 The 09 has six displays, three of which are the head-up display, central screen, and instrument cluster for the driver.
 Customers get an option to configure the 09 with six or seven seats.

 Lynk & Co 09 for Europe?

 Lynk & Co launched in Europe in September 2020, and commenced deliveries in April 2021.
 The company offers the Lynk & Co 01 hybrid/plug-in hybrid in Sweden, Germany, France, Belgium, the Netherlands, Italy, and Spain.
 In Sweden, the 01 costs SEK 460,000 (USD 44,577), although there is a also a subscription plan at SEK 6,000/month (USD 581).
 Between January and November 2022, Lynk & Co delivered 12,582 vehicles in European markets under its subscription model.